0xadada/dockdj/README.md

 http://192.168.59.103/xyzzy.

+## Deployment

+Read more about deploying with Amazon AWS Elastic Beanstalk, version numbering, running deployments, hotfix / patch deployments, Docker Hub, and more on the [Deployments](../../wiki/Deployments) wiki page.

 ## Testing & Code Quality Tooling

-Read more about the set of [tools](../../wiki/Tooling) for managing, testing and deploying Stem.
+Read more about the set of [tools](../../wiki/Tooling) for managing, testing and deploying.

-## Deployment

-Read more about Amazon AWS Elastic Beanstalk environments, version numbering, running deployments, hotfix / patch deployments, Docker Hub, and more on the [Deployments](../../wiki/Deployments) wiki page.

 ## Authors